On the densities of covering numbers and abundant numbers: Upper bounds for the density of covering numbers

 \subsection{A more flexible version of Del\'eglise's bound}

-The approach taken by Del\'eglise is to sum, as in \eqref{eq:Behrendbd}, over all $n$ in a ``large box,'' namely all integers $n$ satisfying $n \leq z$, $P^+(n)< y$, with increasingly more precise numerical bounds obtained by taking larger values of $z$ and $y$ (at the cost of longer calculations).
-When implementing this approach, to bound $d(\mathcal{C})$ using \eqref{eq:secondcovdenbd} with even moderate-sized values of $z$ and $y$, one quickly observes that the algorithm spends a substantial amount of time dealing with values of $n$ which are relatively inconsequential to the sum (large values of $n$ with $c'(n)$ relatively small) as well as integers $n$ which cannot correspond to any covering numbers (such as $n$ coprime to 15, which we know cannot be covering numbers after the work of Balister, Bollob\'as, Morris, Sahasrabudhe, Tiba \cite{BBMST}).
+The approach taken by Del\'eglise is to sum, as in \eqref{eq:Behrendbd}, over all $n$ in a ``large box,'' namely all integers $n$ satisfying both $n \leq z$ and $P^+(n)< y$, with increasingly more precise numerical bounds obtained by taking larger values of $z$ and $y$ (at the cost of longer calculations).
+When implementing this approach, to bound $d(\mathcal{C})$ using \eqref{eq:secondcovdenbd} with even moderate-sized values of $z$ and $y$, one quickly observes that the algorithm spends a substantial amount of time dealing with values of $n$ which are relatively inconsequential to the sum (large values of $n$ with $c'(n)$ relatively small) as well as integers $n$ which cannot correspond to any covering numbers (such as $n$ coprime to 6, which we know cannot be covering numbers after the work of Hough and Nielsen \cite{Hough19}).
 The more substantial contribution to the sum comes from values of $n$ with $c'(n)$ close to 2, which typically correspond to $n$ divisible by high powers of 2.
 This observation leads to the following, more general version of \eqref{eq:Behrendbd}.
 We first explain how the idea works for abundant numbers, and then discuss how to treat covering numbers by a similar approach.